 Improved Order Accuracy

-Growing wholesale distribution companies can have a high volume of SKU's which requires balancing the fulfillment of thousands of unique SKU’s efficiently and accurately while maintaining the highest level of customer service.
-Having catalogs that you can quickly share with your customers improves order accuracy since customers are provided extensive information/images of product in order to make the right purchasing decisions.
-Electronic catalogs also reduce the labor costs involved in keying in/confirming order information as the order process is automated with an integrated back-end distribution inventory management software.
+Growing wholesale distribution companies with a high volume of SKUs must balance the fulfilment of thousands of unique SKUs efficiently and accurately while maintaining the highest level of customer service.
+Having B2B catalogs that you can quickly share with your customers improves order accuracy since customers are provided extensive information/images of products to make the right purchasing decisions.